 In a previous post, the Traditions of Knowledge, I referred to the appropriation of traditional knowledge by means of industrial revolution intellectual property.

-Conventional intellectual property laws claim to confer rights only on knowledge is that is individually authored, reduced to material form and ‘original’.
+Conventional intellectual property laws claim to confer rights only on knowledge that is individually authored, reduced to material form and ‘original’.
 The antithesis of that modern knowledge paradigm is traditional knowledge which is by its nature traditional, communal and frequently oral.
 Some developing countries have adopted sui generis legislation that attempts to craft a regime appropriate for traditional knowledge.
 But if appropriation is carried out mostly by corporations head-quartered in developed countries, and appropriated knowledge is exploited in developed countries through the mechanisms of conventional intellectual property the sui generis legislation in the country of origin won’t work.
 This is exactly what seems to be going on.Developing nations including South Africa have advocated strongly for recognition of sui generis traditional knowledge rights in the global trade system through the World Trade Organisation (WTO) and World Intellectual Property Organisation.
 Developed country trade reps put the kibosh on this idea during the Doha round.

 Globalisation and Its Discontents has a far better description of globalisation than the World is Flat, which I have previously reviewed.
 This even though the book is primarily concerned with global financial governance, the IMF and the World Bank, and how they behave, especially in the developing world.
 Stiglitz contends that IMF’ policies have attempted to serve Wall Street have failed not only developing countries but the global economy and so the United States.
 The explanations of the economics is clear, and easy to follow.
 This is all the more remarkable since Stiglitz is a Nobel Prize winning economist, rather than a journalist or trade author.